4SRKS/App-PET-ite/README.md

 ![](Images/Connections_Pi.png)<br/>

 ## Flowchart<br/>
 The Flow chart below gives the overveiw of the code.
 First, the user initializes App-PET-ite with inputs for weight and time between two subsequent feeding times.
 The food is then dispensed based on user input.
 Then two threads run simulataneously.
-One counts down the time to the next time food is to be dispensed.
+One counts down to the next time food is to be dispensed.
 The other thread periodically measures the Water level.
 ![](Images/Final_FlowChart.png)<br/>

 ## Project Prerequisites